Barksdale B-52s arrive in Guam to support Bomber Task Force missions

-A U.S. Air Force B-52H Stratofortress assigned to the 20th Bomb Squadron at Barksdale Air Force Base, Louisiana lands on the flightline at Andersen Air Force Base, Guam, July 6, 2023.
-Strategic bomber missions enhance the readiness and training necessary to respond to any potential crisis or challenge across the globe.
-(U.S. Air Force photo by Airman 1st Class Nia Jacobs)
+A U.S. Air Force B-52H Stratofortress assigned to the 20th Bomb Squadron at Barksdale Air Force Base, Louisiana taxis on the runway July 6, 2023, on Andersen Air Force Base, Guam.
+The Department of Defense maintains command and control of its bomber force for any mission, anywhere in the world, at any time.
+(U.S. Air Force photo by Tech.
+Sgt.
+Delia Martinez)

 |Date Taken: